PSBicep/BicepNet/README.md

 ## Issues

-Issues is disabled in the BicepNet repository.
+Issues are disabled in the BicepNet repository.
 Open an issue in [PSBicep/PSBicep](https://github.com/PSBicep/PSBicep/issues) for bug reports or feature requests.

 ## Contributing
 If you like the BicepNet PowerShell module and want to contribute you are very much welcome to do so.
 Please read our [Contribution Guide](CONTRIBUTING.md) before you start! ❤